shashikumar04433/DevOps-/Elastic Search.md

 # Elastic Search Engine:
         ELK----> Elastic Search,Logstash,Kibana.
         *  Elastic Search it is a Search Engine & it is used for Analytics.
            Eg:Google Search Engine.

+## Installation Process of Elastic Search Engine: